egeniq/EFStateMachine/README.md

 ## Example

-Say you want to state machine to capture the flow in this diagram:
+Say you want to create the state machine to capture the flow in this diagram:

 ![flow diagram](example-flow-diagram.png)